Word count: 2338

 By the same token, your feelings about about yourself are your clue as to the state of your self-relationship.
 Are you on good terms with yourself?
 Do you struggle with yourself?
 Do you find yourself doing thoughts, feelings, or behaviours that are confusing or unhelpful to you?
 Here are the top three indicators that you’ve got a healthy self-relationship.

-How you know you’ve got a healthy self-relationship
+How you know you’ve got a healthy mind-body connection and self-relationship

 - You treat your feelings as information.
 You don’t dismiss, avoid, or numb your feelings.